Our Unique VetAssist Services

 - Additional services – including help to access other community resources to improve your quality of life.

 Do You Have the “3-Ms”?

-- Military: Are you a veteran or the surviving spouse of a veteran who served at least 90 days on active duty, at least one day during wartime with an honorable discharge?
+- Military: Are you a veteran or the surviving spouse of a veteran who served at least 90 days on active duty, at least one day during wartime with an honorable or general discharge?
 (Persian Gulf War veterans must have two years of active duty or the full period of which they were called for active duty.)

 - Medical: Do you have a non service-connected medical condition causing you to need assistance with activities of daily living?